issue

 Buy wisely

-Pet stores that choose to sell dogs and cats contribute to the "cycle of abuse" described above, as do the consumers who buy from these pet stores.
+Pet stores that choose to sell dogs and cats contribute to the "cycle of maltreatment "described above, as do the consumers who buy from these pet stores.

 Pet stores that have chosen not to sell dogs and cats and to instead support local rescue groups through pet adoptions deserve our consumer dollars.